 Hang gliding late 1970s and early 1980s

-This page continues from Three-sixty degree appraisal (my flying 1976).
+This page continues from Three-sixty degree appraisal (hang gliding 1976).

 Here, I am about to launch a Skyhook Sunspot, which appeared first in 1977, from the Merthyr ridge in February 1979.
 (Paul G. is on my front wires.)
 The glider belonged to the students’ union at the Polytechnic of Wales, where I was studying computing at that time.
 The snow-capped Brecon Beacons are visible in the distance.

 Because computers were to be used in creating all things, I reasoned that programming was a skill that did not tie one too rigidly to any specific branch of science.
 After all, exactly that strategy paid off for astronaut David Bowman (who was a generalist, but not programming, as far as I recall) in Arthur C. Clarke’s 2001, a Space Odyssey (1968).
 So much for the career advice embedded in science fiction… Having said that, according to Apollo 11 command module pilot Mike Collins, Neil Armstrong was selected to be ‘First Man’ because of his breadth of knowledge.
 (Source: Why was Neil Armstrong chosen to be the first man on the Moon? on the BBC World Service; linked later on this page.)

 Immediately after launching on my first flight in the Sunspot, I entered a series of rolls, to the left, then to the right, then left, right, and so on, until after maybe 20 seconds my nervous system caught up with the new glider’s combination of roll inertia (more that I was used to) and damping (less) that caused a subtle delay in its roll and yaw response.
 This Sunspot swing was common on such first flights, I learned later.
 Indeed, such pilot-induced oscillation (PIO) affects many pilots regardless of ability.
 One of the most skilled pilots ever, the astronaut Mark Stucky, suffered from pilot-induced oscillation in 1977 when he returned to hang gliding after 15 months away: